Phoenix616/RandomTeleport/README.md

 `-l,-loaded`                    | only search loaded chunks for possible locations (might fail more often)
 `-g,-generated`                 | only search generated chunks for possible locations
 `-c, -cooldown <seconds>`       | cooldown in seconds after which the player can use this teleporter again
-`-id <id>`                      | The ID to use for the cooldown, uses automatically generated one if not provided
+`-id <id>`                      | the ID to use for the cooldown, uses automatically generated one if not provided
 `-f,-force`                     | teleport even if there is no dirt/grass/sand/gravel, only checks for lava/water/cactus, ignores WorldGuard/Faction regions
 `-f,-force [<blocks/regions>]`  | only ignore blocks or regions
 `-t,-tries <amount>`            | the amount of times the plugin should try to find a random location before giving up
 `-sp,spawnpoint [force]`        | set the respawn point of the player to the location he teleported to (force overrides existing spawnpoint)
+`-checkdelay <ticks>`           | the amount of ticks to wait between each chunk check

 ## Permissions